navcoin/navcoin-org/content/shortcodes/index.md

 author: ""
 description: ""
 ---

+{{< zig_section
+titleText="For your store"
+imgSrc="/images/icons/house.svg"
+paragraphText="NavPay is a light wallet that works with your smartphone or desktop computer.
+Customers just scan your QR code and their funds transfer to your wallet almost instantly.
+Check out this demo that shows how easy it is" buttonText="See who's involved" buttonImgSrc="/images/icons/rightward-arrow.svg" bgPurple="true"
+>}}

+{{< zig_section
+titleText="For your store"
+imgSrc="/images/icons/house.svg"
+paragraphText="NavPay is a light wallet that works with your smartphone or desktop computer.
+Customers just scan your QR code and their funds transfer to your wallet almost instantly.
+Check out this demo that shows how easy it is" buttonText="See who's involved" buttonImgSrc="/images/icons/rightward-arrow.svg" reversed="true"

+>}}

 {{< contrib_list
     titleText="NavCoin Protocol Contributors"
     subtitleText="We would like to thank our contributors who have made this protocol awesome!"